-(D) A firm fixed price contract award will be made in writing to the lowest responsive and responsible bidder.
-Where specified in bidding documents, factors such as discounts, transportation cost, and life cycle costs must be considered in determining which bid is lowest.
-Payment discounts will only be used to determine the low bid when prior experience indicates that such discounts are usually taken advantage of; and
+(D) A firm-fixed-price contract is awarded in writing to the lowest responsive bid and responsible bidder.
+When specified in the invitation for bids, factors such as discounts, transportation cost, and life-cycle costs must be considered in determining which bid is the lowest.
+Payment discounts must only be used to determine the low bid when the recipient or subrecipient determines they are a valid factor based on prior experience.

-(E) Any or all bids may be rejected if there is a sound documented reason.
+(E) The recipient or subrecipient must document and provide a justification for all bids it rejects.

 (2) Proposals.
-A procurement method in which either a fixed price or cost-reimbursement type contract is awarded.
-Proposals are generally used when conditions are not appropriate for the use of sealed bids.
+This is a procurement method used when conditions are not appropriate for using sealed bids.
+This procurement method may result in either a fixed-price or cost-reimbursement contract.
 They are awarded in accordance with the following requirements:

-(i) Requests for proposals must be publicized and identify all evaluation factors and their relative importance.
-Proposals must be solicited from an adequate number of qualified offerors.
-Any response to publicized requests for proposals must be considered to the maximum extent practical;
+(i) Requests for proposals require public notice, and all evaluation factors and their relative importance must be identified.
+Proposals must be solicited from multiple qualified entities.
+To the maximum extent practicable, any proposals submitted in response to the public notice must be considered.

-(ii) The non-Federal entity must have a written method for conducting technical evaluations of the proposals received and making selections;
+(ii) The recipient or subrecipient must have written procedures for conducting technical evaluations and making selections.

-(iii) Contracts must be awarded to the responsible offeror whose proposal is most advantageous to the non-Federal entity, with price and other factors considered; and
+(iii) Contracts must be awarded to the responsible offeror whose proposal is most advantageous to the recipient or subrecipient considering price and other factors; and

-(iv) The non-Federal entity may use competitive proposal procedures for qualifications-based procurement of architectural/engineering (A/E) professional services whereby offeror's qualifications are evaluated and the most qualified offeror is selected, subject to negotiation of fair and reasonable compensation.
-The method, where price is not used as a selection factor, can only be used in procurement of A/E professional services.
-It cannot be used to purchase other types of services though A/E firms that are a potential source to perform the proposed effort.
+(iv) The recipient or subrecipient may use competitive proposal procedures for qualifications-based procurement of architectural/engineering (A/E) professional services whereby the offeror’s qualifications are evaluated, and the most qualified offeror is selected, subject to negotiation of fair and reasonable compensation.
+The method, where the price is not used as a selection factor, can only be used to procure architectural/engineering (A/E) professional services.
+The method may not be used to purchase other services provided by A/E firms that are a potential source to perform the proposed effort.

 (c) Noncompetitive procurement.
-There are specific circumstances in which noncompetitive procurement can be used.
-Noncompetitive procurement can only be awarded if one or more of the following circumstances apply:
+There are specific circumstances in which the recipient or subrecipient may use a noncompetitive procurement method.
+The noncompetitive procurement method may only be used if one of the following circumstances applies:

-(1) The acquisition of property or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold (see paragraph (a)(1) of this section);
+(1) The aggregate amount of the procurement transaction does not exceed the micro-purchase threshold (see paragraph (a)(1) of this section);

-(2) The item is available only from a single source;
+(2) The procurement transaction can only be fulfilled by a single source;

-(3) The public exigency or emergency for the requirement will not permit a delay resulting from publicizing a competitive solicitation;
+(3) The public exigency or emergency for the requirement will not permit a delay resulting from providing public notice of a competitive solicitation;

-(4) The Federal awarding agency or pass-through entity expressly authorizes a noncompetitive procurement in response to a written request from the non-Federal entity; or
+(4) The recipient or subrecipient requests in writing to use a noncompetitive procurement method, and the Federal agency or pass-through entity provides written approval; or

-(5) After solicitation of a number of sources, competition is determined inadequate.
+(5) After soliciting several sources, competition is determined inadequate.

-§ 200.321 Contracting with small and minority businesses, women's business enterprises, and labor surplus area firms.
+§ 200.321 Contracting with small businesses, minority businesses, women’s business enterprises, veteran-owned businesses, and labor surplus area firms.

-(a) The non-Federal entity must take all necessary affirmative steps to assure that minority businesses, women's business enterprises, and labor surplus area firms are used when possible.
+(a) When possible, the recipient or subrecipient should ensure that small businesses, minority businesses, women’s business enterprises, veteran-owned businesses, and labor surplus area firms (See U.S. Department of Labor’s list) are considered as set forth below.

-(b) Affirmative steps must include:
+(b) Such consideration means:

-(1) Placing qualified small and minority businesses and women's business enterprises on solicitation lists;
+(1) These business types are included on solicitation lists;

-(2) Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources;
+(2) These business types are solicited whenever they are deemed eligible as potential sources;

-(3) Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises;
+(3) Dividing procurement transactions into separate procurements to permit maximum participation by these business types;

-(4) Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises;
+(4) Establishing delivery schedules (for example, the percentage of an order to be delivered by a given date of each month) that encourage participation by these business types;

-(5) Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce; and
+(5) Utilizing organizations such as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce; and